China 'releases' Tibet language advocate Tashi Wangchuk | DW | 29.01.2021

 Chinese authorities detained Tashi in early 2016 after he had appeared in a New York Times (NYT) video and print reports about his Tibetan language advocacy.

-His family was only informed several months later and it was not until 2018 that he put through a one-day trial for "inciting separatism," which he denied, resulting a 5-year jail term.
+His family was only informed several months later, and it was not until 2018 that he put through a one-day trial for "inciting separatism," which he denied, resulting in a 5-year jail term.

 The nine-minute NYT video, in which Tashi slated China's erosion of Tibetan culture and language, was reportedly the sole evidence presented at the trial.